practicalli/spacemacs/structural-editing/index.md

 > Smartparens is the default package that supports all languages in Spacemacs.
 So as well as all lisp languages, it also support closing & matching for things like tags in HTML.
 > Smart parens is a newer implementation of the classic _paredit_ package.

-## Lisp mode - manipulating structured text
+## Lisp mode - manipulating structural text

 Spacemacs includes an Evil **lisp-state**, `SPC k .` for refactoring Lisp base languages like Clojure.
 In this **lisp-state** you can use single character commands to move symbols and expressions around without risking unmatched parenthesis or other structure characters.